mozilla/addon-sdk/doc/dev-guide-source/addon-development/cfx-tool.md

 Run available tests for the specified package.

+<span class="aside">Note the hyphen after "test" in the module name.
+`cfx test` will include a module called "test-myCode.js", but will exclude modules called "test_myCode.js" or "testMyCode.js".</span>

 Called with no options this command will look for a file called `package.json` in the current directory.
-If `package.json` exists, `cfx` will load the corresponding add-on and run its tests by loading from the `tests` directory any modules that start with the word `test` and calling each of their exported functions, passing them a [test runner](packages/api-utils/docs/unit-test.html) object as an argument.
+If `package.json` exists, `cfx` will load the corresponding add-on and run its tests by loading from the `tests` directory any modules that start with the word `test-` and calling each of their exported functions, passing them a [test runner](packages/api-utils/docs/unit-test.html) object as an argument.